szpajder/dumpvdl2/README.md

   of LNA states and their respective gain reductions for each receiver.

 if you want to set the gain reduction manually, specify both `--ifgr` and `--lna-state`.
-If either option is omitted, the other one will be ignored and AGC will be used instead.
+If either option is omitted, the other one is ignored and AGC is used instead.

 ### SoapySDR library